As an Amazon Associate, I earn from qualifying purchases with no additional costs for you.

 What Crystals Are Found in New Mexico?

-There are various crystals that you can find in New Mexico.
+You can find various crystals in New Mexico.
 Some of them are quartz crystals, peridot crystals, rock crystals, dolomite crystals, aragonite crystals, Pecos diamonds, calcite crystals, limonite crystals, spodumene, chrysocolla, glauberite, fluorite, or sphene, among many others.

 Quartz crystal clusters can be found north of Highway 180, near Leggett Peak.
 Pecos diamonds, which are also quartz crystals, are located in Artesia, the hills near Pecos River, or Fort Summer, about 28 miles west along US 60.